Tatiana Dettlaff: Career

-One of Dettlaff's most important scientific contributions include "the development of relative criteria of biological time, comparable in different animals and at different optimal temperatures."
+One of Dettlaff's most notable scientific contributions was "the development of relative criteria of biological time, comparable in different animals and at different optimal temperatures."
 In early 1960s, while studying the duration of embryogenesis in sturgeons, she found that "the duration of different periods of embryogenesis underwent proportional changes when the temperature varied within the limits of the zone of optimal temperatures."
-A similar pattern was documented for amphibians, teleostean fish, and other invertebrate animals by G. M. Ignatieva.
-Taking these observations into account, Dettlaff, along with her brother, physicist Prof. Andrei A. Dettlaff, proposed a method for relative characteristics of the duration of development.
-The results from this research were published in Experimental Species for Developmental Studies (1990) by a large number of authors, including Dettlaff and Sergei G. Vassetzky, showing that "the shortest cell cycle during synchronous divisions of the nucleus in early development can be used as a time unit comparable in most poikilothermic animals and that the duration of various developmental periods and processes changes proportionally with temperature."
-This allowed Dettlaff to introduce the parameter of biological time in developmental biology studies to predict "the timing of different processes at different temperatures and elucidation of temporal patterns of development, including the genetic program of developmental time."
+A similar pattern was documented for amphibians, teleostean fish, and other invertebrate animals by Galina Mikhailovna Ignatieva.
+Taking these observations into account, Dettlaff, along with her brother, physicist Andrei Dettlaff, proposed a method for relative characteristics of the duration of development.
+The results from this research were published in Experimental Species for Developmental Studies (1990) by a several authors, including Dettlaff and Sergei Georgievich Vassetzky, showing that "the shortest cell cycle during synchronous divisions of the nucleus in early development can be used as a time unit comparable in most poikilothermic animals and that the duration of various developmental periods and processes changes proportionally with temperature."
+The time unit was named “Detlaf” by biologist Alexander Neifakh, and was used in developmental biology studies to predict "the timing of different processes at different temperatures and elucidation of temporal patterns of development, including the genetic program of developmental time."
 At the time, this data had not been generalized and was not accessible to the wider community of biologists.
 Dettlaff noted that the existing literature contained discrepancies regarding the definition of these units and the methods regarding their determination.
 She felt necessary to maintain the recommendations of using this method, and to generalize the results from her studies to warn other researchers against the possible errors in application of the method.
-Her goal was to ensure that the measurable and comparable biological time becomes an integral part of research tool.
+Her goal was to ensure that the measurable and comparable biological time becomes an integral part of research.
 Today, this method is used by scientific laboratories for improving the biotechnology of fish breeding.

+Awards and recognition

+In 1954, Dettlaff received the USSR Academy of Sciences Prize.
+In 1957, she became one of the first Soviet scientists to be elected as a member of the International Institute of Embryology, which eventually reorganized into the International Society of Developmental Biologists.
+She was on the editorial board and later the editorial council of Ontogenez (Russian Journal of Developmental Biology) since its inception in 1969.
+In 1972, she received the Alexander Onufrievich Kovalevsky Prize, set up in 1940 by the USSR Academy of Sciences and the Russian Academy of Sciences, for her research on the embryology of fish and amphibians.
+In 1981, she was awarded the silver medal by VDNKh (Exhibition of Achievements of National Economy).

+In 1994, Dettlaff became an honorary member of the Russian Academy of Natural Sciences.
+For several years, she was a member of the National Committee of Soviet Biologists, and rallied for Soviet scientists to attend international developmental biology conferences and congresses.

+Death

+Dettlaff died on October 24, 2006.
+She was 94 years old.